SunStarSys/www/content/essays/power.md

 ![March 2020 COVID-19 US Deaths logarithmic scale](../images/covid-us-march-2020-deaths.png)

-Here’s the good news- epidemics only follow exponential functions for the initial portion of the outbreak- eventually the rate of change will flatten out and go negative, indicative of a falling level of the total population that’s currently ill.
+Here’s the good news- epidemics only follow exponential functions for the initial portion of the outbreak.
+Eventually the rate of change will flatten out and go negative, indicative of a falling level of the total population that’s currently ill.

 The bad news is that the [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) is reporting that the world is nowhere close to that eventuality.
 According to them, the daily infection rates are still increasing (ie the epidemic is accelerating- the world is still *stomping on the gas pedal*).

 ### Fallout